 caring for your uniform:

 Every teammate pays for a uniform ('uni') and a tech shirt when they join the team, and those garments are designed to last for your career at Oakton with proper care.
-JL Racing, the manufacturer, has care instructions HERE to keep your uni looking great and the compression features intact.
-If you need a new uni during your time in Crew, it is your responsibility to order a new one with the Spiritwear VP, and you will be responsible for costs, so please make sure you take good care of it when assigned.
+Care instructions for your Boathouse uni are HERE.
+If you need a new uni during your time in Crew, it is your responsibility to order a new one with the Spiritwear VP, and you will be responsible for costs, so please make sure you take good care of it.

 do WE row in the rain?